RadiantCheats/menu-docs/cherax.md

 5. Open the `.exe` file and login using your details from the website, upon login click the dropdown menu and select which game launcher you are using and press start.

-To open the menu, press the `DELETE` button.
+To open the menu, press the `END` button.
+To change the key press f10 then navigate from there.
 Have fun!